Summary

 You can add multiple sections to a message.
 Each one can have its own layout and design rules.

 Tip: Sections are arranged as rows or columns.
-This is defined by the your container's "Stack" setting.
-Then content within each container can be stacked in the same way.
+This is defined by your container's "Stack" setting.
+Then the content within each container can be stacked in the same way.

 3. Blocks (Think: Content Units)